bilaltahiraziz/tictactoe-client/README.md

 ## User Stories

 As a user, I want to create a personal account with password security.
 As a user, I want to be able to reset the game as many times as I want.
 As a user, I want feedback of status of board while in-game.
-As a user, I want a game interface that looks nice and is easy to understand.
+As a user, I want a game interface that looks nice and is easy to understand.g

 ## Techologies Used